How to Fix a Door That Won’t Latch in 10 Steps (with Pictures)

 2. A Broken Lock

 If your lock is broken or missing parts, there is no way for it to catch onto anything when you close your door.
-You’ll need to remove and replace it with a new one if you have a broken lock.
+If you have a broken lock, you’ll need to remove and replace it with a new one.

 3. Loose Screws